 How do you know what home insurance covers and what it doesn’t?
 Where do you go to find out how much coverage you actually have?
 The answers to these questions lie in your home insurance policy documents.

-The only problem is this document can be several pages long, include complicated legal jargon, and take some time to fully grasp.
+The only problem is that this document can be several pages long, include complicated legal jargon, and take some time to fully grasp.
 However, with a bit of guidance, it’s entirely possible to understand the key points without feeling overwhelmed.
 Plus, it’s in your best interest to do so.
 If you don’t, then you could unknowingly leave yourself exposed to risks that aren’t covered.

 Fortunately, this article is going to teach you how to read a home insurance policy, including what information is usually included, the most common sections, and a list of do’s and don’ts to follow.